shahx95/grammarly-for-developers/readme.md

 If you've run into an issue or found a bug, you can report it by navigating to the [Issues](https://github.com/grammarly/grammarly-for-developers/issues) tab.
 Issues you report here are publicly available so that other members of the community can benefit from the discussion.

-If you have an urgent issue or an issue that needs to remain private, you can open a [Support ticket](https://support.grammarly.com/hc/en-us/requests/new#/resolve-a-technical-issue/text-editor-sdk-api-/).
+If you have an urgent issue or an issue that needs to remain private, you can open a [support ticket](https://support.grammarly.com/hc/en-us/requests/new#/resolve-a-technical-issue/text-editor-sdk-api-/).

 ## Grammarly for Developers community 🤝

 You can find the Grammarly for Developers community by navigating to the [Discussions](https://github.com/grammarly/grammarly-for-developers/discussions) tab.
 This is your place to ask questions, discuss best practices, and connect with other like-minded developers.

-Have a few minutes? 👋 [Say hello](https://github.com/grammarly/grammarly-for-developers/discussions/9), and let us know how you plan on using Grammarly in your app!
+Have a few minutes? 👋 [Say hello](https://github.com/grammarly/grammarly-for-developers/discussions/9) and let us know how you plan on using Grammarly in your app!

 ## Social media 👍